 A Research-Based Approach to Understanding Horse-Human Relationships and Connecting with Your Horse.

-The Equines as Companions (EaC) workshop is for anyone interested in understanding improving connections with their horse companion and partner and provides a research-based approach to understanding horse-human relationships and connecting with your horse.
+The Equines as Companions (EaC) is a one, two or three day workshop for anyone interested in understanding improving connections with their horse companion and partner and provides a research-based approach to understanding horse-human relationships and connecting with your horse.
 The workshop combines existing and emerging research to create a more thorough understanding of equitation and gives participants a new perspective on horsemanship, communication, and equine-human interactions.
-The lessons, both theoretical and practical, are designed to apply to all levels of horse owners and enthusiasts to provide new perspectives on all horse-human interactions.
+The lessons, both theoretical and practical, or just theoretical, depening on the facility, are designed to apply to all levels of horse owners and enthusiasts to provide new perspectives on all horse-human interactions.

 This workshop is designed to look at not just horse ethology and behavioral psychology, but also the role we, as humans, play in the relationship.
 We will talk about the similarities and differences between humans and horses and how we can use these to facilitate better social bonds with our equine companions.
 We will examine the existing research behind horse-human interactions, how we can build and facilitate trust, and how we can create interactions that are based on mutual enjoyment.
 This workshop is designed to help guide people at any level, whether they've had horses for years or have only started to enjoy equines in their lives.
 It's also designed to help people who ride regularly as well as those who prefer interacting with horses on the ground.